SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 accept auxiliary material with submissions; this is an independent issue.)

-Auxiliary material may include:
+Auxiliary material may include

--   A technical report with additional details
+-   a technical report with additional details
--   Source code for software
+-   source code for software
--   Source code for automated theorem provers
+-   proof scripts for automated theorem provers
--   Test data
+-   test data

 or anything else relevant.
 It is SIGPLAN policy to encourage authors to publish adequate auxiliary material to enable others to reproduce their